Maasai Mara Game Reserve

 The reserve is one of the treasures of Kenya’s wildlife viewing areas.
 Every year millions of wildebeest migrate from Serengeti to Masai Mara in search of greener pastures from July and depart in October to November.
 Over 400 bird species, 95 species of mammals, reptiles as well as amphibians have been recorded in the reserve.
-In this reserve you will see abundant wildlife within a short period of time and you will easily spot most of the big five; lion, elephant, leopard, buffalo, and rhino.
-Black rhino are hard to spot since they are a little shy but they are often spotted from a distance.
+In this reserve, you will see abundant wildlife within a short period of time and you will easily spot most of the big five; lion, elephant, leopard, buffalo, and rhino.
+Black rhino is hard to spot since they are a little shy but they are often spotted from a distance.

-Other animals that can be spotted in the reserve include zebra, Roan antelope, giraffe, Coke’s hartebeest, topi, crocodiles, jackals, duikers, Hippos, impala, Grant’s gazelle, impala cheetah and hyenas.
+Other animals that can be spotted in the reserve include zebra, Roan antelope, giraffe, Coke’s hartebeest, topi, crocodiles, jackals, duikers, Hippos, impala, Grant’s gazelle, impala cheetah, and hyenas.

-The abundance of big cats, Great wildebeest migration as well as the local people; masai people who have still maintained their culture make it more famous.
+The abundance of big cats, Great wildebeest migration as well as the local people; Masai people who have still maintained their culture make it more famous.
 A Safari to Masai Mara is the best experience you can ever have in life.
-To have the best safari, it is advisable to book at least a seven day safari and combine it with two or more destinations.
+To have the best safari, it is advisable to book at least a seven-day safari and combine it with two or more destinations.